linagora/openpaas-esn/modules/linagora.esn.graceperiod/doc/index.md

 This module is a grace period manager.
 It can be used to register tasks to be executed after a given delay.
 Tasks can be cancelled before the grace period delay.

+## Library

+The module provides a library to be used by other modules to create tasks.

     var delay = 1000; // in ms
     var grace = dependencies('graceperiod');